Timetastic/slate/source/index.html.md

 Timetastic will only send events if there's a URL set here and all events are sent via HTTP POST to this URL (including retries of failed attempts).
 Your server must be using HTTPS and certificates must be valid.

 The table will show webhook events and their status over the last 24 hours.
-It updates automatically every 5 seconds but the data is available via the API so you can monitor webhooks for failures.
+This data is also available via the API so you can monitor webhooks for failures.

 Timetastic supports the following Webhook events: